govau/content-guide/_about/index.md

 The DTA Content Guide documents the latest thinking in digital content design.

-The Content Guide has a strong focus on accessibility --- government information is for everyone.
+The Content Guide has a strong focus on [accessibility and inclusivity](/accessibility-inclusivity/) --- government information is for everyone.

 ### Sources for the Content Guide